autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 Numerous input variable are available to support as many types of scenarios as I could think of:
   * search_path
-    * description: 'Root path to search within.
+    * description: Root path to search within
     * required:  True
   * search_string
     * description:  String that will be used to match items in the search_path